 IP or Cloud PBX – the PBX grants communication flow between two or more endpoints over an IP network.
 It switches calls between local lines and VoIP users

 ITSP – it provides connectivity to the Public Switched Telephone Network from an IP network for fixed communications or mobile devices.

-Border element – ensures the connectivity between an organization’s internal IP network, the PSTN and the external IP-carrier network.
-This component can be a SIP capable firewall, SIP enabling edge device connected to firewall or a switch.
+Border element – ensures the connectivity between an organization’s internal IP network, the PSTN, and the external IP-carrier network.
+This component can be a SIP capable firewall, SIP enabling edge device connected to a firewall or a switch.

 Calculating SIP’s bandwidth needs

 The amount of SIP’s bandwidth needed for smooth communication depends on three main factors